The launch plan for Let’s Get Digital 3 shifted around 3,500 copies in a week. How did that happen? Let’s take a look…

 Soooooo, why is it still an open question whether a pre-order was the smart move?
 The answer lies in the mysterious and tricksy Popularity List, which some bearded war criminal spoke about at length in this Facebook Live video.

 I had a solid and consistent rank all through the pre-order and launch period.
-I was aiming for a roughly even amount of juice each day, and if rank started to head north of 1,000, I just dropped a little BookBub CPM action to nudge it back towards 500.
+The launch plan called for a roughly even amount of juice each day, and if rank started to head north of 1,000, I just dropped a little BookBub CPM action to nudge it back towards 500.
 I did notice though that rank was falling faster than I’d like when I had nothing directly pushing the book, and when I checked the Popularity list, I could see it was way off where it should be.

 Ed Robertson reminded me of what he had discovered in 2014: that new releases are suppressed on the Pop List for a brief period.
 This effect seemed a little stronger though, and after checking pre-orders from high-profile authors with huge fanbases like Bella Andre, I could see that they too were way off where they should be on the Pop List (important because it feeds into all sorts of reader recommendations).